stefanodongowski/FanzPlay/README.md

 4. Restart the emulators each time you test

 ## Linting
+This respository is set up for linting using ESLint.
+Not all linting suggestions have been implemented yet.
+To lint the repository, run`npm run lint`

+## Code Formatting
-Before merging your branch, be sure to lint the code by running `npm run lint` and `npm run prettier:write` in the terminal.
-This will properly format your code and lint to maintain code readability and consistency.
+To make your changes comply with this repository's code styling, run  `npm run prettier:write` in the terminal before commintting your code to maintain code readability and consistency.

 ## Maintainability